dkn157/Black-AC-Jack-Game/README.md

 <br />
 <br /> Keep calm and take turns agains your opponents.
 <br />
-<br />Run the jar file as you game server and connect via netcat.
+<br />Run the jar file as game server and connect via netcat.
 Default access point is: localhost:8080.
 <br />
 <br />Project completed with 7 weeks of bootcamp, using [Prompt-View](https://github.com/academia-de-codigo/prompt-view) library, developed by Academia de Código.
 <br />Built with 1.8 Java